 Montclair State University is committed to the integration of the academic community into the residence halls.
 One of the ways that this is accomplished is through Living Learning Communities.
 Participants of Living Learning Communities have opportunities to live together with other students who are taking similar courses or have a common college based major.
-This model will help foster social connections with the student cohorts, have close contact with faculty, participate in programs and events that support the theme of the Living Learning Community, and interact with other residents with whom they share a similar interest.
+This model helps residents foster social connections by assigning them into student cohorts, ensuring residents have close contact with faculty, participate in programs and events that support the theme of the Living Learning Community, and provides opportunities for interaction with other residents across campus who share a similar interest.

 Living and Learning Community Options